Sajjad-Mi/Weather-Classification/README.md

 # Weather-Classification
-A small project for recognizing weather condition based on image with keras
+This is my third project for deep learning course a project for recognizing weather condition based on image with keras